dolie/FlySkyI6-wiki/Telemetry.md

 ![Main Screen](main-screen-flyplus.jpg)

 By pressing the `Up` button, the next three sensors can be displayed.
-Pressing `Up` further leads to the lists of _all_ available sensors, together with values (if the sensor is present):
+Pressing `Up` further leads to the lists of _all_ defined sensors, together with values (for sensors that are currently present):

 ![Sensors 1](main-sensors-1.jpg)